 launching applications).
 For example,

 You can also run Spark interactively through a modified version of the Scala shell.
 This is a great way to learn the framework.

 local[N] to run locally with N threads.
 You should start by using

 local for testing.
-For a full list of options, run Spark shell with the
+For a full list of options, run the Spark shell with the

-Spark also provides an experimental R API since 1.4 (only DataFrames APIs included).
+Since version 1.4, Spark has provided an R API (only the DataFrame APIs are included).

-To run Spark interactively in a R interpreter, use
+To run Spark interactively in an R interpreter, use

 Launching on a Cluster

 The Spark cluster mode overview explains the key concepts in running on a cluster.
 Spark can run both by itself, or over several existing cluster managers.
 It currently provides several options for deployment: